Home / Craft Ideas / Rock Painting Ideas for Kindness Rocks Project

 Then we haven’t even gotten to the part where you can distribute painted rock art around your neighborhood and put a big smile on someone’s face (have you heard of the Kindness Rocks Project?)

 If you haven’t heard of them, kindness rocks are a viral trend!
-Maybe you’ve seen painted rock art laying around in a random public location – that’s quite possibly a kindness rock.
+Maybe you’ve seen painted rock art lying around in a random public location – that’s quite possibly a kindness rock.

 It started with the Kindness Rocks Project and their mission of “one message at just the right moment can change someone’s entire day, outlook, life.”
 I happen to completely get behind this mission.